 There's a free service to assist passengers with mobility issues.
 Call 0890 640 650 (surcharge applies) or email firstname.lastname@example.org preferably 48 hours in advance.

 Need an ID photo?
 Get it done in one of the photo machines.
 Get ready for Nice transport by buying bus/tram tickets in the ticket machine.

 Getting to the Train Station

-From Vieux Nice or the Promenade des Anglais: Take the tramway Line 1 along ave Jean-Medecin and walk 150m west to the station.
+From: Vieux Nice or the Promenade des Anglais: Take the tramway Line 1 along ave Jean-Medecin to the Gare Thiers stop and walk 150m west to the station.

 From West Nice: take tram line 2 to the Jean Medecin stop and transfer to line 1.